 The NYC Micronet

-The New York City Micronet is a dense network of 22 weather stations, 17 owned by Consolidated Edison Company of New York, Inc., and 5 owned by the NYS Mesonet.
+The New York City Micronet is a dense network of 23 weather stations, 18 owned by Consolidated Edison Company of New York, Inc., and 5 owned by the NYS Mesonet.
 Collectively, the Micronet provides critical real-time weather data during high-impact events for utility operations and long-term data for monitoring climate change.
 These data are essential for understanding short to long-term power infrastructure needs.
 The New York City Micronet was designed and installed by the New York State Mesonet, and the Mesonet continues to maintain network operations.
-Ten sites are located at ground level, eleven sites are deployed on roof tops, and one site is located on a pier.
+Ten sites are located at ground level, eleven sites are deployed on roof tops, and two sites are located on a pier.
 A majority of Micronet stations measure air temperature, relative humidity, precipitation, and pressure.
-A mix of stations also measure wind speed and direction, solar radiation, snow depth, soil temperature and moisture, surface (skin) temperature, and water temperature.
+A mix of stations also measure wind speed and direction, solar radiation, snow depth, soil temperature and moisture, surface (skin) temperature, water temperature, and water level.
 Micronet data are collected every 5 minutes, quality controlled, archived and made available to users in real-time.
-The 17 Con Edison sites and 5 NYS Mesonet sites located in NYC are shown in the data display below.
+The 18 Con Edison sites and 5 NYS Mesonet sites located in NYC are shown in the data display below.

 Loading grid